 Check out our list of 50 essential books that every graphic designer should read to start ticking them off!

-Potentially the most important step in the journey to becoming a graphic designer: getting yourself a portfolio.
+Potentially the most important step in the journey to becoming a graphic designer: getting yourself a graphic design portfolio.
 You may ask “If I’ve got all the skills, tools and knowhow, why do I need a portfolio?”
 To show off your work of course!
 A portfolio is a way to display your best work and show exactly what you can do.

 A portfolio will be essential for becoming a graphic designer as it’s ultimately what you will use to get a job.